 So how did I figure that part out?

 An author friend once had a scene where a guy had to take a car and drive over what were essentially zombies to get away, and she said, “How do I describe what it’s like to run people over?”

 Having never actually run people over, I assume, she was a bit lost.

 I was like, well, on Mythbusters they’re always saying pig muscles are a good substitute for human muscles (like if you need to see how far a bullet penetrates), so what would be a good substitute for running over people?
 People are 90% water and some hard stuff.
 What’s like bones?
 Rocks?
 Tree limbs?
 And in a car, we’ve all driven over a speed bump; I bet that’s like running over a body.
-So, pile some up and drive over it!
+So, find a speed bump or some sticks, and drive over them!
 You’re halfway home: you have the information.
 But how do you relate it to a reader?

-Having driven over a few large sticks in my time, I said you receive information in a car from the gourd up: first your feet feel a jolt, then your butt, then your hands through the steering wheel; maybe up your spine – I just broke down into detail what happened so I could transfer that information to a reader.
+Having driven over a few large sticks in my time, I realized you receive information in a car from the ground up: first your feet feel a jolt, then your butt, then your hands through the steering wheel; maybe up your spine – I just broke down into detail what happened so I could transfer that information to a reader.

 Same in Double Blind.

 If you’ve ever cut up raw chicken for dinner, or a steak, there’s a feel to it.